Esther Duflo: Career

 After completing her PhD in 1999, Duflo became an assistant professor of economics at MIT, her alma mater.
 Economics professors are rarely hired from the PhD students in their own departments; however, following the departure of Michael Kremer to Harvard University, the department made an exception to strengthen MIT's development economics group.
 From 2001 to 2002, Duflo took leave from MIT to pursue a visiting academic position at Princeton University.
 Upon her return, she was promoted to Associate Professor and became among the youngest faculty members in the department's history to be offered tenure.

 In 2003, Duflo was promoted to full professor after receiving competing offers from Princeton and Yale.
 Alongside Abhijit Banerjee and Sendhil Mullainathan, Duflo secured additional funding as part of her retention offer to found a laboratory aimed at promoting the use of randomized controlled trials in policy evaluation.
 The Poverty Action Lab was initially led by Rachel Glennerster, a British economist and the wife of Michael Kremer, co-winner of the 2019 Nobel Memorial Prize in Economic Sciences.
 In 2005, with the support of MIT President Susan Hockfield, the Poverty Action Lab was endowed by Mohammed Abdul Latif Jameel, an MIT alumnus and president of the Abdul Latif Jameel corporation.

 In line with Duflo and Banerjee's experience in the Indian context, J-PAL's first regional office was founded in 2007 in Chennai at the Institute for Financial Management and Research.
 Additional regional offices have since been founded at Pontifical Catholic University of Chile, the Paris School of Economics, the University of Cape Town, American University in Cairo, and the University of Indonesia.
 As of 2024, the J-PAL network included 900 researchers based at 97 universities around the world.
-Many prominent development economists serve on the board of the organization, including Marianne Bertrand, Chris Blattman, Pascaline Dupas, and Amy Finkelstein.
+Many prominent development economists are on the board of the organization, including Marianne Bertrand, Chris Blattman, Pascaline Dupas, and Amy Finkelstein.

 Alongside her work at J-PAL, Duflo is a Research Associate at the National Bureau of Economic Research, a board member at the Bureau for Research and Economic Analysis of Development (BREAD), and director of the development economics program of the Centre for Economic Policy Research.
 Since 2023, she has held the Poverty and Public Policy Chair at the Collège de France, and in 2024 assumed the presidency of the Paris School of Economics.
-She is former editor-in-chief of the American Economic Review, was the founding editor of the American Economic Journal: Applied Economics, and previously served on the editorial boards of the Annual Review of Economics, Review of Economics and Statistics, and Journal of Development Economics.
+She is former editor-in-chief of the American Economic Review, was the founding editor of the American Economic Journal: Applied Economics, and previously was on the editorial boards of the Annual Review of Economics, Review of Economics and Statistics, and Journal of Development Economics.

 Duflo has also held several advisory appointments in government.
 As of 2024, she was a member of the economic advisory committee of the Indian state of Tamil Nadu.
-From 2012 to 2017, she served on the Global Development Council of President Barack Obama, led by economist Mohamed El-Erian.
+From 2012 to 2017, she was on the Global Development Council of President Barack Obama, led by economist Mohamed El-Erian.